ReactTraining/react-workshop/courses/advanced/01-react-in-a-nutshell/lecture/README.md

-# Fundamentals in an Hour
+# Core React in an Hour

 ## Rendering